jto/jto.github.io.sources/_posts/2014-04-27-scala_is_faster_than_java.md

 <script src="https://gist.github.com/jto/5ec094ab4fd40f699b88.js?file=3_example.scala"></script>

 When implementing the API, I didn't focus much on performances.
 My primary objectives were correctness, compositionality, and typesafety.
 Actually some design choices, like making every validator lazily evaluated, have a negative impact on performances.
-Let's how it performs.
+Let's see how it performs.

 ## Benchmark

 ### The test protocol

 The benchmark consists of parsing and validating Json objects stored in a file.
 The data are extracted from [the Last.fm Dataset](http://labrosa.ee.columbia.edu/millionsong/lastfm).
 The JSON structure has been modified a bit for easier parsing (using the awesome [jq](http://stedolan.github.io/jq/)).
-The code is hosted [here](https://github.com/jto/validation-bench)
+The code is hosted [here](https://github.com/jto/validation-bench).

 The performances are measured using a series of scalameter micro-benchmarks.
 Both APIs are using Jackson for parsing JSON.